KnownStormChaser/master-weather-model-list/models/nwp_models/global/usa/navgem.md

 # NAVGEM (Navy Global Environmental Model)

 ## What this model is
-NAVGEM is a global weather forecast model that predicts atmospheric conditions such as temperature, wind, pressure, and humidity for the entire Earth.
+The Navy Global Environmental Model (NAVGEM) is a global numerical weather prediction model developed and operated by the U.S. Navy for worldwide atmospheric forecasting.

-It is operated by the U.S. Navy and is used primarily for military and maritime forecasting, but its output data is publicly available.
+NAVGEM is designed to meet naval and maritime forecasting requirements, including global weather prediction, support for coupled atmosphere–ocean–ice systems, and provision of initial and boundary conditions for downstream regional and ocean models.
+It is the successor to the Navy Operational Global Atmospheric Prediction System (NOGAPS).

 ---

 ## Who runs it
-- **Organization:** : Fleet Numerical Meteorology and Oceanography Center
+- **Organization:** Fleet Numerical Meteorology and Oceanography Center (FNMOC) / Naval Research Laboratory
 - **Country / region:** United States

 ---